At a Metro transfer station, you can pay by:

 - The vehicle is registered to the company.

-The authorization letter can be presented to scalehouse staff or faxed to either:
+The authorization letter can be presented to scalehouse staff or emailed to [email protected].

 Covered/tarped loads of residential organics